-7. Whole School Scope and sequence
+9. PY-MY School Scope and sequence

-Early Years Primary Years1-3 Primary Years 4 and 5 Middle Years 1 - 3 Middle Years 4- 5 Guidance Who is the author, what is the title? is the title, what is Who is the author, what is the title, what is the material?
-Where did the information come from? what is the title, what is the material?
-Where Who is the author, what is the title, what is the material?
+Early Years Primary Years1-3 Primary Years 4 and 5 Middle Years 1 - 3 Middle Years 4- 5 Who is the author, Who is the author, what is the title, what is the material?
+Who is the author, what is the title, what is the material? what is the title, what is the material?
+Where did the information Who is the author, what is the title, what is the material?
 Where did the information come from?
 Citation different systems.
-Use of MLA or Harvard as a standard reference options.
-Some inconsistencies acc eptable.
-Suggested tools Introduction to Destiny Discover citations/Easybi b Knowledge of and consistent u se of Zotero/ Noodeltools/ Easybib/ EBSCO IB Learner Profile Principled Thinkers Communicat ors, Inquirers Principled Thinkers Communicators , Inquirers Principled Thinkers Communicators Inquirers Principled Thinkers Communicators Inquirers ATL skills Research Self Management Communicatio n Thinking Research Self Management Communication Thinking Self Management Communication Research Self Management Communication Thinking Role of Teacher/ Supervisor/ Librarian concept of academic integrity.
-Instruction in creating simple reference options and expectations in students cite appropriately and
+Use of MLA or reference options.
+Accurate, correct, consistent use of Harvard citation.
+Suggested tools Introduction to Destiny Discover citations/Easy- bib Zotero/ noodeltools/ Easybib/ EBSCO Knowledge of and consistent u se of Zotero/ Noodeltools/ Easybib/ EBSCO Profile Thinkers Communi- Principled Thinkers Communicators Inquirers Principled Thinkers Communicators Inquirers ATL skills Research Self- Management Communicatio n Research Self- Management Communication Thinking Self-Management Communication Research Self-Management Communication Thinking Role of Teacher/ Supervisor/ Librarian Introduction to concept of academic integrity.
+Instruction in creating simple bibliographies. and expectations in students cite appropriately and

-Aboce is a concise guide for academic integrity and can be used as a quick reference guide for the development of learners with academic integrity across the whole school.
+Above is a concise guide for academic integrity and can be used as a quick reference guide for the development of learners with academic integrity across the whole school.